Shawn Garrett: Co-Editor

 Alex Hofelich, Co-Editor

 Alex Hofelich is Co-Editor of Pseudopod and pictured here at Trader Vic’s Atlanta.
 You can find him at tiki bars, local bookstores, microbreweries, and family-owned eateries.
-Like most tigers, Alex is made up of dragonflies and katydid, but mostly chewed-up little kids.
+Like most tigers, Alex is made up of dragonflies and katydids, but mostly chewed-up little kids.
 Alex started assisting PseudoPod in 2009, and was brought on as an Associate Editor in 2011.
 He became Assistant Editor in 2013, and joined Shawn Garrett as co-Editor in 2015.
 He is currently service as President of the Atlanta Chapter of the Horror Writers Association and host of their Southern Nightmare Reading Series.

 Chelsea Davis, Audio Producer and Associate Editor

 Chelsea Davis is an Audio Producer for Pseudopod.
 She is a freelance writer and radio producer with an interest in all things weird, and has published stories on topics from cosmetic surgery to zombie musicals.
 You can fill your eye-holes and your ear-holes with her work by visiting her website, https://

 Marty Perrett has dabbled in the podcasting/narrating/production world for around 10 years now and likes to fumble his way around manipulating audio for best results.
 An office manager by day, he lives with his partner and their ridiculous cat in London.
 His local pub knows him by name and starts pouring his drink before he’s even stepped in the door.

 Marty is also perpetually in the middle of writing a four-part comedy sci-fi novella series called Space Danger, under the name Doug Strider.
 His belief is that if one day he should finish it then all other prophecies will come to pass (in time for tea, it is believed).
 So it’s like a huge responsibility.
 Marty joined the team in 2017.